Has your child been taken or kept overseas by their other parent or a relative without your permission? Or are you worried that this might happen?

 The 1980 Hague Convention on the Civil Aspects of International Child Abduction is a written agreement between various countries which aims to ensure the return of an abducted child to the country where he or she normally resides or lives, so that issues of where the child should then live can be decided by the courts of that country.

 If your child or children have been removed to a Hague Convention country, then upon referral to them, the UK Central Authority will handle your case.
 They may be able to make application on your behalf under the Hague Convention to the foreign central authority.
 The FCO will not normally become involved in the case unless the UK Central Authorities ask for help.

 If your child or children have been taken to a country that has not joined the Hague Convention, there may be no international systems in place to help you.
 In such a case, you can:

 - Try and come to an agreement with the other parent, which may prove problematic.

 - Start legal proceedings in the courts overseas.

 If you cannot come to any agreement or arrangement with the other parent, you may need to apply to bring your child back to the UK through the courts overseas.
 The FCO cannot interfere in foreign court proceedings and cannot guarantee that your child or children will be returned to you even if legal proceedings are commenced in that jurisdiction.

 Before you call anyone for help, be prepared to provide the following information that can help others to help you:

-It is essential that should you suspect that your child or children are at risk of abduction or have been abducted that you do seek immediate advice on your circumstances.
+It is essential that, should you suspect that your child or children are at risk of abduction or have been abducted, you do seek immediate advice on your circumstances.
 At Prism Family Law, we have the lawyers and expertise to help.
-Please do not hesitate to contact us via telephone on 0191 269 6871 or alternatively via email email@example.com in confidence and note our first initial appointment with you will always be free so that you can consider all the available options to you without obligation.
+Please do not hesitate to contact us via telephone on 0191 269 6871 or alternatively via email email@example.com.
+Your first initial appointment will always be free so that you can consider all the available options to you without obligation.